iodapson/axum-Yew/slide/yew-slide.md

 - Hooks (e.g. `use_state()`, `use_context()`, `use_effect`, e.t.c, or even writing your own custom hooks.
 You'll see examples of these further down below.

 - Styles (inline CSS, external CSS, or CSS tooling/prepocessor/frameworks/, e.g TailwindCSS).
-Again, you would see an example of doing this futher down in this introductory text.
+Again, you would see an example of doing this further down in this introductory text.

 - Fetch API (for making HTTP requests to your backend - could be axum, actix-web, Rocket, C# .Net, Go's Gin or Fiber or Gorilla, Java Spring, NodeJS, Deno, Django, Flask, Ruby on Rails, PHP Laravel.
 It does not matter).
-I'd encourage you use a Rust-based framwork though ;)
+I'd encourage you use a Rust-based framework though ;)

 ##### Components